strangelove-ventures/horcrux/docs/migrating.md

 ### 8. Administration Commands

 `horcrux elect` - Elect a new cluster leader.
-Pass an optional argument with the intended leader ID to elect that cosigner as the new leader, e.g. `horcrux elect 3` to elect cosigner with `ID: 3` as leader
+Pass an optional argument with the intended leader ID to elect that cosigner as the new leader, e.g. `horcrux elect 3` to elect cosigner with `shardID: 3` as leader.
+This is an optimistic leader election, it is not guaranteed that the exact requested leader will be elected.

-`horcrux cosigner address` - Get the public key address as both hex and optionally the validator consensus bech32 address.
-To retrieve the valcons bech32 address, pass an optional argument with the chain's bech32 valcons prefix, e.g. `horcrux cosigner address cosmosvalcons`
+`horcrux address` - Get the public key address as both hex and optionally the validator consensus bech32 address.
+To retrieve the valcons bech32 address, pass an optional argument with the chain's bech32 prefix, e.g. `horcrux address cosmos`